reefactor/brainfood_reference/startup_playbook.md

 The [Law of Crappy People](https://fs.blog/2015/02/ben-horowitz-the-law-of-crappy-people/) (Peters principe)

 [Tours of Duty: The New Employer-Employee Compact](https://hbr.org/2013/06/tours-of-duty-the-new-employer-employee-compact) by Reid Hoffman - an approach to [how to organize modern employment](https://www.linkedin.com/pulse/20141023153633-1213-tours-of-duty-how-to-organize-modern-employment/)

+##### Business Moat

+> What we're trying to find is a business that, for one reason or another -- it can be because it's the low-cost producer in some area, it can be because it has a natural franchise because of surface capabilities, it could be because of its position in the consumers' mind, it can be because of a technological advantage, or any kind of reason at all, that it has this moat around it...
+> So we think in terms of that moat and the ability to keep its width and its impossibility of being crossed as the primary criterion of a great business.
+And we tell our managers we want the moat widened every year.
+That doesn't necessarily mean the profit will be more this year than it was last year because it won't be sometimes.
+However, if the moat is widened every year, the business will do very well.
+When we see a moat that's tenuous in any way — it's just too risky.
+We don't know how to evaluate that.
+And, therefore, we leave it alone.
+We think that all of our businesses — or virtually all of our businesses — have pretty darned good moats.
+> -- Warren Buffett, from Berkshire's annual meeting letters

+Build [Economic Moat](https://en.wikipedia.org/wiki/Economic_moat) for business to preserve [competitive advantage](http://mastersinvest.com/moats).

+Many [examples of classical moats](https://www.cbinsights.com/research/report/business-moats-competitive-advantage/) exist, some like patents and "know-hows" secrets became obsolete in XXI since [technological pace is accelerating](https://en.wikipedia.org/wiki/Accelerating_change).

+Build [Flywheel momentum](https://www.jimcollins.com/concepts/the-flywheel.html) to reach competition [Escape Velocity](https://startupsventurecapital.com/the-physics-of-startups-startup-speed-model-b014fab7deec).

 ##### Systematize innovation